KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 1.5 Summary
 ***********

-In this chapter, you learned about the fundamental concepts of OpenXR, and created a project you will use to build your OpenXR application.
+In this chapter, you learned about the fundamental concepts of OpenXR and created a project you will use to build your OpenXR application.
 Now that we have this basic application up and running, we will start to set up OpenXR.